hugmouse/BearReaderApplication/README.md

 - Built for offline use: open a post to cache it, read it when you feel like it
 - Fully local search: no requests to remote server, only on posts that you encountered
+- Notification: subscribe to your favourite authors to receive notifications about their latest posts
 - Export your data: everything – besides images cache and post cache – is stored in one SQLite3 file that you can easily export in Profile tab
 - Accessible: every view is tested manually with VoiceOver and custom font size; every view is designed with high contrast in mind